kevinash/awesome-ai/README.md

 # Practical Projects for the Book

-Please, use these supplemental materials and code for the video tutorial [Awesome AI: Design, Art, Games](http://ai-learning.vhx.tv).
+Please, use these supplemental materials and code for the video tutorial [Awesome AI: Drawing with Artificial Intelligence](http://ai-learning.vhx.tv).

-For notebooks, it is recommended that your kernel environment is set to Python 3.
+Most examples are available in playground environments like Google Colab and Binder.
+For standalone notebooks, it is recommended that your kernel environment is set to Python 3.
 Check [requirements.txt](requirements.txt) for dependencies.
-Some notebooks are available in playground environments like Google Colab and Binder.

 # Chapter 1.
 Getting Started

 ## Project 1.1 Drawing Sketches

 In this project we begin by simply sketching a portrait, a pose of a human or an animal, and scene, a building or a landscape.
 Just draw anything you like, we'll use it later in the book.
+With this method by combining creativity and AI, we'll make beautiful illustrations, like these:

 ![http://kevinashley.com](images/sketches.png)